 Bees are the most common pollinator, and the honeybee is often considered the classic flower visitor.
-There are, in fact, over 800 native species of bees in Canada, but the honeybee is not native.
+There are, in fact, over 800 native species of bees in Canada, but the western domesticated honeybee is not native.
 It arrived here with colonists about 400 years ago, and quickly became a favourite as the only bee in Canada that makes honey and beeswax in harvestable quantities.

 Unfortunately, honeybees are under threat from many sides.
 Two types of parasitic mites have infested many honeybee hives during the past few decades.
 Wild honeybees in Eastern Canada have been nearly exterminated by parasites, and the infestation has spread to a large number of domestic hives.
 Add to this the losses of appropriate wild habitat, the effects of pesticides in and around agricultural operations, and the transmission of other bacterial diseases from hive to hive, and it is easy to appreciate why the honeybee population is clearly declining.
 Agriculture is in a vulnerable state to depend so much on a single pollinator species, especially one that has only been introduced to Canada relatively recently.

 Are you a farmer thinking about native bees?
 Perhaps you would consider making your land more pollinator-friendly.
 Native bees can help pollinate your crop for f r e e !
 All you have to do is provide a place for them to live, some food, and not spray them with pesticides.
 Even if you use honey bees for pollination, native bees can make your honeybees more efficient.

 Pollinator Profile: Blue Orchard Bees COMING SOON